computational-cell-analytics/flamingo-tools/scripts/README.md

 ```
 to downsample the input by a factor of 2.
 Note that the segmentation result will be automatically rescaled back to the full shape of the input at the end.

+In addition, the script `postprocess_seg.py` can be used to filter out false positive nucleus segmentations from regions in the segmentation with a low density of segmented nuclei.

 You can use the script `to_tif.py` to convert the zarr object to a tif volume for easier viewing (won't work for very large volumes!).

 ## Installation